Discrete Restricted Boltzmann Machines: Discrete restricted Boltzmann machines

 \subsection{Products of mixtures and mixtures of products}

 In the following we describe discrete RBMs from two complementary perspectives: (i) as products of experts, where each expert is a mixture of products, and (ii) as restricted mixtures of product distributions.
+The renormalized entry-wise (Hadamard) product of two probability distributions $p$ and $q$ on $\Xcal$ is defined as $p\circ q :=(p(x)q(x))_{x\in\Xcal}/ \sum_{y\in\Xcal} p(y)q(y)$.
+Here we assume that $p$ and $q$ have overlapping supports, such that the definition makes sense.